Email FacebookTwitterMenu burgerClose thin

 For a personal savings plan to be successful, there are specific steps you should follow to help you save more.
 Follow these four to get started:

 The first step to a successful savings plan is deciding why you are saving.
-For instance, you might save for emergencies, a vacation, or a down payment on a home.
-Your goal can be whatever you want, but the idea is to have something specific in mind.
+For instance, you might save for emergencies, a vacation or a down payment on a home.
+Your goal can be anything you choose, as long as you have something clear in mind.

 You might have more than one thing you want to save for simultaneously.
 Some online savings accounts have “buckets” that let you maintain multiple savings goals.
 However, you will contribute less to each bucket each month if you have more than one savings goal.